moshemal/congestion-control/README.md

 ```

 ### initialWindowSize (default 1)
-The number of tasks the module will run concurrently.
-All the rest of the tasks will wait on a queue till one of the running tasks finishes
+The initial number of tasks the module will run concurrently.
+All the rest of the tasks will wait on a queue till one of the running tasks finishes.
+The window size will adjust itself automatically to the optimal size.
 ```js
 const {Congestion} = require('congestion-control');
 const addTask = Congestion({